Yaz1-e/Image-Captioning-Text2Image/README.md

 A tutorial video demonstrating the project is available in the downloads folder.
 You can find it as ****** for a detailed walkthrough on how to use this Image-Captioning-Text2Image interface.

+### Slides Presentation
+You can download the project presentation slides from [here](./Image%20Captioning%20and%20Text%20to%20Image.pdf).

 ## Demo